BRITE-REU/programming-workshops/source/workshops/06_SQL/Relational_Databases.rst

 Task 2
 ************

-Copy the files "`movies.csv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/sample.txt>`_", "actors.csv", and "cast.csv" into your directory and load their data into the tables you've created.
+Copy the files "`movies.csv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/movies.csv>`_", "`actors.csv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/actors.csv>`_", and "`cast.csv <https://github.com/BRITE-REU/programming-workshops/blob/master/source/workshops/06_SQL/data/cast.csv>`_" into your directory and load their data into the tables you've created.
 Use something similar to the following for each file.

 .. code::

 	sqlite>.mode tabs
 	sqlite>.import movies.tsv

 Confirm that data has been loaded into each table using commands like the following, which list the first 10 lines from a table.
-Note that the .mode and .headers commands make the output easy to read.  "select *" means output all fields of each row.
+Note that the **.mode** and **.headers** commands make the output easy to read.  **select \*** means output all fields of each row.

 .. code::